jonmartin721/living-story-world/README.md

 >NovelAI but chill

 Living Storyworld is a story generator that creates illustrated stories chapter by chapter.
-Each story builds on previous chapters, maintaining character and location continuity while letting you make choices that affect the narrative going forward.
+Each story builds on previous chapters, maintaining character and location continuity while letting you make choices that affect the narrative going forward!

 The project started as an experiment in combining modern AI models with classic text adventure mechanics.
 I wanted to see if we could have the narrative depth of a novel without requiring the creative effort that services like NovelAI demand from users.